Kauri Kids early childhood education centres

 Get in touch

-Find out if we have availability or arrange a visit at your nearest Kauri Kids by making an enquiry below.
-If you have any other questions about Kauri Kids, feel free to include those in the form, we'd love to hear from you!
+If you have any other questions about Kauri Kids, feel free to include those in your enquiry below, we'd love to hear from you!

 Connect with us and follow Kauri Kids Early Childhood Education on Facebook to stay up to date with all our Kauri Kids centres.